 While hot tubs are designed for relaxation, they do require a bit of upkeep to ensure that the water is clean and safe for users.
 One of the most important components of the system that requires regular attention are hot tub filters.
-However, cleaning them is fairly simple, and the method will depend on the type of filter used.
+However, cleaning hot tub filters is fairly easy, and the method will depend on the type of filter used.

 Common Hot Tub Filter Types

 There are hot tub filter types, but these four are the most commonly utilized in modern spas today.

 Cartridge Filters: By far the most popular choice of hot tub owners, cartridge filters are typically crafted of paper, fabric or plastic.
 These feature pleated material housed within a plastic cartridge and simply slide inside the filter housing space inside the spa.

 Ceramic Filters: Similar in design to cartridge filters, these are built with a resilient ceramic that generally outlives all other types of filters.
 With regular maintenance, ceramic filters can last for several years before requiring replacement.

 Sand Filters: Sand filters are typically spherical containers filled with sand that removes unwanted substances.
 They commonly sit outside of the hot tub and require frequent cleaning.

 Diatomaceous Earth Filters: Eco-friendly diatomaceous earth filters use fossilized diatoms in lieu of activated carbon, but they work just like cartridge filters.

 Regardless of the type of filter you use, regular care, cleaning, and hot tub filter replacement.

 The best way to ensure good water quality and increase the longevity of your hot tub is by cleaning the filters regularly.
 Regardless of the method you perform, it’s imperative to only use a hot tub filter cleaner that is recommended for your model of spa.
 If you’re wondering how to clean hot tub filters, don’t worry, we have you covered.
 Here are three recommended cleaning methods for cartridge-style hot tub filters.